-Non-staff and non-HaSS undergraduate students, who have not yet been granted access to FMS, should complete and then print the relevant expense claim form and submit it to Finance for upload to FMS.
-Once uploaded, the claim will be workflowed within FMS to the relevant approver for authorisation before payment will be made.
+Non-staff and non-HaSS undergraduate students, who have not yet been granted access to FMS, should complete the relevant expense claim form (link to forms below) and submit as follows:

 More detailed guidance is set out below.

-All expenses claims, whether by staff, students or other parties, must be made in accordance with the University's Expenses Policy .
+All expenses claims, whether by staff, students or other parties, must be made in accordance with the University's Expenses Policy (pdf).